rtm-dc/LAB-SOP-experiments/docs/04-Analysis.md

 ### How we adjust for covariates

-In analyzing experiments, we follow the guidance of @lin2013, using HC2 standard errors for inference, and, where we adjust for covariates, centering and interacting predictors with treatment status.
+To estimate average treatment effects in experiments, we follow the guidance of @lin2013, using HC2 standard errors for inference, and, where we adjust for covariates, centering and interacting predictors with treatment status.
 Where $Z$ is treatment status and
 $X$ is a covariate, $\beta_1$ below is the ATE: